Brasserie de la Senne: History

 De La Senne is the initiative of Bernard Leboucq and Yvan De Baets.
 Leboucq set up the St. Peter's Brewery in the former lambic brewery Moriau in Sint-Pieters-Leeuw in 2003.
 He moved on to create Zinnebir, named after the Zinneke Parade.
 De Baets worked at Brouwerij De Ranke in Dottignies/Dottenijs.
 The two decided to start a brewery together in 2006.
 As the building in Sint-Pieters-Leeuw was no longer available, they brewed provisionally at the De Ranke and Proef breweries.
-Meanwhile the brewers searched for and found a suitable location in Brussels, a former industrial bakery in Molenbeek.
+Meanwhile the brewers searched for and found a suitable location in Brussels, a former industrial bakery in Molenbeek-Saint-Jean.
 A first test batch was brewed in the new premises at the end of 2010.
 The brewery has a reputation for brewing fine ales and "frustratingly rare blends" that often include lambic from the nearby Cantillon Brewery.

-In 2013 they collaborated with Pennsylvania's Weyerbacher Brewing Company to produce a beer called Manneken-Penn and with Washington, DC's Bluejacket brewery on a beer called Gray Jacket, in the style of the beer formerly made for miners in the Hainaut region of Belgium.
+In 2013 they collaborated with Pennsylvania's Weyerbacher Brewing Company to produce a beer called Manneken-Penn and with Washington, DC's Bluejacket brewery on a beer called Gray Jacket, in the style of the beer formerly made for miners in the Hainaut province of Belgium.